-After a bad tenting experience, Chris Adams and his wife, Michelle, discovered CampLite truck campers and never looked back.
+After a bad tenting experience, Chris Adams and his wife, Michelle, discovered CampLite campers and never looked back.
 Hop in Ella and Lucy.
 Four Corners, or bust!

 Unless you’re retired, or your last name happens to be Buffett, Walton, or Zuckerberg, chances are you’re still working, and have daily responsibilities.
 For most of us, this is called reality, and we all need a break from reality once in a while.